 To easily compare the characteristic between each classified group - the cabinet member or representative, direct or indirect connection, the matching procedure must be created with some cautions.
 For example, if only the direct connection is assumably relevant, the shareholders who directly connect with the representative will be considered as connected with the representatives no matter they have indirect connection with cabinet members or not.
-On the other hand, if the strongly indirect connection is assumed to be relevant, the shareholders who both directly connect with the representative and indirectly connect with cabinet members will be considered as connected with cabinet members who both directly connect with the representative and indirectly connect with cabinet members will get the first priority under the judgment.)
+On the other hand, if the strongly indirect connection is assumed to be relevant, the shareholders who both directly connect with the representative and indirectly connect with cabinet member will be considered as connected with the cabinet members.
+(Because the cabinet members will get the first priority under the judgment.)
 Hence, each sub-group of the matching result must be the mutually exclusive one and this is the only way that allows such flexibility.